ecmwf/IonBeam/docs/domain.rst

 Dataset Configuration
 ---------------------

-A data source declares only its dataset name and data schema at ingestion (see :ref:`flight-interface:Ingest (DoPut)`).
-How the output dataset is built, presented, revised, and finalised is decided server-side, in the core service's dataset registry, keyed by dataset name.
-Datasets without a registry entry fall back to ``defaults``:
+A data source declares only its dataset name and schema at ingestion (see :ref:`flight-interface:Ingest (DoPut)`).
+The core service controls how the dataset is built, presented, revised, and finalised.
+These settings are stored in the dataset registry and keyed by dataset name.
+A dataset without a registry entry uses ``defaults``:

 .. code-block:: yaml